brewchetta/ph3-mock-cc-blood-oath/README.md

 ## Code Overview

 You can now view all of your Python files for your models in the `lib` folder.
-They will be automagically available for you so long as you use the `python debug.py` file to test your code.
+They will be automagically available for you so long as you use the `python -i index.py` file to test your code.

 Through this file, we've provided to you a console that you can use to test your code.
-To enter a console session, run `python debug.py` from the command line.
+To enter a console session, run `python -i index.py` from the command line.
 You'll be able to test out the functionality that you write there.
 Take a look at that file to see how you can pre-define variables and create object instances, rather than manually doing it in every single console session.

+If you would prefer to use `ipdb` then uncomment the last line in `index.py` and run `python index.py` instead.